Bursaries and Grants

 Support bursaries & grants

-Hertford College provides a bursary of £1,000 a year to all UK undergraduates studying for a first degree who are assessed by their regional funding agency as having a household income of less that £53,000.
+Hertford College provides a bursary of £1,500 a year to all UK undergraduates studying for a first degree who are assessed by their regional funding agency as having a household income of less that £63,000.
 This bursary, which was founded by the JCR in 2010, is one of the most generous college bursary schemes in the University.
-Roughly 8% of undergraduates at Hertford come from households with an income below £16,000 and almost 15% come from households with an income of less than £25,000.
-Each year, around 100 students benefit from the Hertford bursary – that is roughly 25% of the college’s undergraduate students.
-Hertford spends roughly £100,000 each year on these bursaries.
+Each year, around 140 students benefit from the Hertford bursary – roughly 25% of the college’s undergraduate students.

-Funding a bursary in any subject starts from just £1,000 a year.
-If you would like to name a bursary in a specific subject, please get in touch with the Development Office and we can help you with all the details.
+If you would like to name a bursary or direct your support to a specific subject, please get in touch with the Development Office and we can help you with all the details.

 Students who experience unexpected financial hardship during their time at Hertford as a result of emergency circumstances may apply for a Hardship Grant.
 Often this is due to a change in family cirsumstances, for example a parent falling ill or losing their job, or a student who usually self-funds by working in the holidays who needs to spend the vacation preparing for exams.
 These figures are rising, particularly given recent cuts to undergraduate maintenance grants and the paucity of graduate scholarships.
 Grants are available to UK, EU and overseas undergraduates and graduates and are awarded on a termly basis on the recommendation of the Student Support Sub-Committee.
 The award can be up to £500 per term.
 Hertford gives roughly £30,000 a year in Hardship Grants.